LingshuangChen/BARtab/README.md

 ### Processed scRNA-seq data

 Barcodes can be extracted from scRNA-seq data, from Cell Ranger or STARSolo generated BAM files.
-Reads containing barcode sequences will be in the unmapped fraction of reads after alignment.
+Reads containing barcode sequences will be in the unmapped fraction of reads after alignment, unless the barcode vector has been added to the genome reference.
 To retain unmapped reads annotated with cell ID and UMI in the output, run STAR with the option `--outSAMunmapped Within KeepPairs`.
+In case that specific barcodes or the barcode vector have been added to the reference, the contigs to include can be specified as a comma separated list with `bam_contigs` and unmapped reads can then be ignored with `bam_unmapped` `false`.

 All BAM files can then be symlinked to an input directory and the parameter `input_type` set to `bam`.
 To symlink files and give them individual names,
 ```